hseeberger/eventsourced/README.md

 Events can be queried from the event log by ID or by tag.
 These queries can be used to build read side projections.

-## Requirements for building the project
+## Requirements for building the project and examples

 Before building the project and examples, please make sure you have installed the [protobuf](https://github.com/protocolbuffers/protobuf) dependency that is not only needed for the optional byte conversion with prost, which is a default feature, but also for eventsourced-nats.
 The only way to get away without `protobuf` is to change the default features and not build eventsourced-nats.